stivalettanico/ecs-wordpress-ns/README.md

 2. Backend: This layer hosts the ECS servers and it is a private subnet
 3. Database: This is the database layer that is also private.

+For this specific demo for semplicity I kept things simple; both the ECS cluster and the DB share the same private subnets.
+In a production environment, ECS and DB should be deployed in a dedicated and separate subnets and NACL in place, this is required in order to adhere to the principals of zero trust and AWS well architected framework.